Skip to main content

 Quercus virginiana The Live Oak is prized for its graceful, spreading habit.

-Note the cluster of trees at the southwest corner of Washington Hall, which include a magnificent blue atlas cedar (Cedrus atlantica glauca), amur corktree (Phellodendron amurense), and camellia (Camellia sp.).
-The corktree is native to China.
-Close by is a horse chestnut (Aesculus hippocastanum).
+At the southwest corner of Washington Hall, you’ll find a striking cluster of trees that includes a magnificent blue Atlas cedar (Cedrus atlantica ‘Glauca’), an amur corktree (Phellodendron amurense), and a camellia (Camellia species).
+The corktree, native to China, adds unique texture and interest to this grouping.
+Nearby stands a horse chestnut (Aesculus hippocastanum), completing the ensemble.